 Treating any disease early on is key to preventing serious health problems, and the same goes for gum disease.
-Almost 50 percent of adults over age 30 in the United States have some form of periodontal (gum) disease based on findings by the Center of Disease Control and Prevention.
 Varying in severity from mild inflammation (gingivitis) to a serious chronic condition called periodontitis, gum disease can result in the loss of teeth.
 Nonetheless, reversing gum disease when it’s still possible in its early stages is easy if you know the signs and symptoms.

 According to the American Academy of Periodontology, gum disease is your body’s response to harmful bacteria that cling to your teeth in the form of plaque.
 Although bacteria is the main culprit, there are other factors that can enhance the severity of the condition, such as poor oral hygiene, smoking, hormonal changes in girls or women, medications that cause dry mouth and diabetes – which compromises your ability to fight infection.
 Family genetics are also known to play a part, making some people more prone to severe forms of gum disease, as stated by the National Institute of Dental Craniofacial Research as is stress.

 The first stage of gum disease, called gingivitis, is reversible.
 Recognizing and treating early signs of gingivitis allows you to stop the progression of this disease before it affects the bone surrounding your teeth.
 Here are the reversible signs and symptoms of gingivitis that you’ll want to look for:

 - Red or swollen gums (healthy gums are pink and firm)

 - Bleeding gums when you brush your teeth or floss